-Moreover, visibility was enhanced by situating the funerary monument or burial marker in proximity to the road.
-The pyramidal funerary monument of Horvat Midras would have been viewable to those travelling along the main road as well as minor roads in the vicinity.
-Notably, tombs placed along roads were often the first built or rock-cut elements that people would see when approaching a settlement – a landmark signifying that one is soon to arrive at their destination.
-Likewise, tombs were often the last monumental architecture that one would see when leaving a city or village, leaving a lasting impression on visitors and reinforcing their first impression when they had arrived.
-Placement along roads was common in most areas of the Roman Empire, including in the East, as can be seen for example among the Roman era tombs in Syria surveyed by de Jong (2017, 1–2, 21, 24–25, 28, 33, 66, 69, 218), as well as those in Jerusalem (Berlin 2002; Abadi and Zissu 2019).
+Moreover, visibility was enhanced by situating a funerary monument in close proximity to the road.
+The monument at Horvat Midras would have been visible to those travelling along the main road, as well as minor roads in the vicinity.
+Notably, tombs placed along roads were often the first built or rock-cut elements that people would see when approaching a settlement—a landmark that signified one would soon arrive at the destination.
+Likewise, tombs were often the last monumental architecture one would see when leaving a city or village, leaving a lasting impression on visitors and reinforcing the impression they gained when they first arrived.
+Tombs were commonly placed along roads in most areas of the Roman Empire, including in the East.
+This can be seen with Roman-era tombs in Syria surveyed by de Jong (2017, 1–2, 21, 24–25, 28, 33, 66, 69, 218), as well as those in Jerusalem (Berlin 2002; Abadi and Zissu 2019).

 Next, we note the placement of the Horvat Midras pyramidal tomb marker in relation to the village’s dwellings.
 As with other burials at the site and in the country, the burial cave and its nefesh were rock-cut and constructed outside the settlement’s limits, as corpses were understood to create impurities or pollution for the living (Kloner and Zissu 2007, 21).
-At the same time, neither the pyramidal monument nor the other burials for that matter were very far from the living population, as the necropolis was close enough to establish and maintain a clear connection to the settlement.
-Both proximity to and distinct separation from living areas are common in the ancient world, including among the tombs in Roman Syria.
+At the same time, neither the pyramidal monument nor the other burials were very far from the living population: the necropolis was close enough to establish and maintain a clear connection to the settlement.
+Both proximity to and distinct separation from living areas was common in the ancient world, including among the tombs in Roman Syria.
 Notably, there are very few burials in the remote areas of the countryside or isolated farmsteads (de Jong 2017, 21, 24–25, 28, 33, 218).
 Like other burials, the Horvat Midras burial cave and its pyramidal marker remain within reach and visible to the village’s inhabitants.

-Next, is the choice of a pyramidal shape for the burial marker, whose straight lines, precise angles, and symmetry would have clearly been identified by on-lookers as a human-made structure.
-Moreover, the pyramid shape surely and participated in symbolism associated with death and the afterlife, as it recalled to the on-lookers the Egyptian Great Pyramids that were connected with creation myths (Eldarad 1994: 11) and ascension of the dead to heaven (Fedak 1990, 35).
-But, examples of funerary pyramids have been found in many places, apart from Egypt, such as in Sudan, Ethiopia, Iran, Asia Minor, Greece, Cyprus, Italy, India, Thailand, Mexico, and Peru (Fedak 1990, 35; Held 2014).
-The pyramid’s popularity may be due to its structural stability, which allows for construction of high structures, with relatively low risk of collapse when compared to other forms of monuments.
-The popularity of the pyramid in Judean funerary architecture is evidenced in several markers bearing this shape that are known from the historical and archaeological record (see below), and also by the use of pyramid in decorations on other forms of material culture associated with death and burial, such as ossuaries (see the examples in Rahmani 1994: 133, 31, no. 231, plate 33; 181–183, no. 473, plate 70; Triebel 2004, 91–98) and graffiti on the walls of burial caves (Triebel 2004: plates xxiii-xxv; Zissu 1997; 1999; 2000; Michaeli 2017: 240, Fig. 2).
+Next is the choice of a pyramidal shape for the burial marker, whose (original) straight lines, precise angles, and symmetry would have clearly been identified by on-lookers as a human-made structure.
+Moreover, the pyramid shape must have drawn on the symbolism associated with death and the afterlife, as on-lookers might recall the Egyptian Great Pyramids that were connected with creation myths (Eldarad 1994: 11) and the ascension of the dead to heaven (Fedak 1990, 35).
+However, examples of funerary pyramids have been found in many places apart from Egypt, such as Sudan, Ethiopia, Iran, Asia Minor, Greece, Cyprus, Italy, India, Thailand, Mexico, and Peru (Fedak 1990, 35; Held 2014).
+The pyramid’s popularity may be due to its structural stability, which allows for the construction of high monuments with a relatively low risk of collapse when compared to other forms.
+The pyramid’s popularity in Judean funerary architecture is evidenced in several markers bearing this shape that are known from the historical and archaeological record (see below), and also by the use of pyramids in decorations on other forms of material culture associated with death and burial, such as ossuaries (see the examples in Rahmani 1994: 133, 31, no. 231, plate 33; 181–183, no. 473, plate 70; Triebel 2004, 91–98) and in graffiti on the walls of burial caves (Triebel 2004: plates xxiii–xxv; Zissu 1997; 1999; 2000; Michaeli 2017: 240, Fig. 2).